-The GPEN Alert Tool, slated to become operational later this year, will provide a platform for participants to share information related to ongoing or potential investigations, which will in turn assist in identifying potential opportunities for cooperation.
+The GPEN Alert Tool provides a platform for participants to share information related to ongoing or potential investigations, which will in turn assist in identifying potential opportunities for cooperation.

 Contacting Potential Partners

 It may be easiest to start with established partners where information-sharing arrangements are in place, or where there is a common legal framework.
 After developing a level of comfort with enforcement cooperation, an authority may choose to expand its strategic partnerships.